 That’s a question many of us in the automotive industry have investigated for years, particularly in 2020.
 I interviewed some car dealers and found five digital retailing questions and concerns frequently brought up during the discussion on my quest to find out.
-Misconceptions and misguided assumptions are the enemy of a proper process and can create barriers between your dealership and online car buyers.
+Misconceptions and misguided assumptions are the enemy of a proper process and can create barriers between your dealership, a digital retail platform, and online car buyers.

 So, I’m sharing my findings with you in hopes that this article will help you combat that and prepare you for a successful automotive digital retailing experience at your dealership.
 We've outlined five frequently asked digital retailing questions and our responses.